metabolize/dockjump/README.md

 - `dockjump init` writes out `.gmrc.js`.
 - `dockjump start` starts a Docker container with the necessary databases and initially runs the migrations.
+- `dockjump run --start cmd args` ensures the Docker container is running and runs the specified process.
+Without `--start` it just sets DATABASE_URL (if it's not already set) and runs the command.
 - With the container running, you can use `graphile-migrate migrate` or `graphile-migrate watch` and connect to the database from the host machine as usual.